Following the latest information from the government, we will be making some changes to our services.

-- We will be providing an emergency repairs service from 23rd March for at least the next two weeks.
+- We are currently providing an emergency repairs service.
 You can understand more about what this means on our Repairs Service and Coronavirus page.
 We will also continue to deliver compliance works, for example gas servicing and fire safety inspections.
 You can continue to report routine repairs to us on our Report a Repair Now page but please be aware, we will not be able to do the work straight away or as quickly as usual due to impact of the coronavirus outbreak.

 - Asking you to tell us if you are self-isolating or exhibiting symptoms of the coronavirus when you book a repair with us.
 Before we visit your home to carry out a repair, an operative will also call you to ask these questions.
 If you are self-isolating we may still be able to attend, but we will ask you or anyone else in your home to keep away from the room or area we are working in (at least 2 meters) whilst the repair is being carried out.

 - Asking tenants who wish to end their tenancy during this time to consider the government’s guidance which is that ‘renters should, where possible, delay moving to a new house while measures are in place to fight coronavirus’.
-As of 27th March, we will also not be advertising new empty properties for at least the next three weeks.
+We are not currently advertising new empty properties.

-- Closing our offices (350 Bournville Lane and Cherry Tree House) and Five Gates depot from 23rd March until further notice to external visitors to protect you, our staff and to follow the government’s advice on social distancing.
-If you need to make payment, report a repair or report anti-social behaviour, you can do this all on our website.
+- Closing our offices (350 Bournville Lane and Cherry Tree House) and Five Gates depot until further notice to external visitors to protect you, our staff and to follow the government’s advice on social distancing.
+If you need to make payment or report anti-social behaviour, you can do this all on our website.

 - Closing the following play areas that we manage in Birmingham and Telford in line with government guidance; the multi-use games area (MUGA) on Green Meadow Rd, Shenley play area, on Green Meadow Road and all play areas in Lightmoor.

-- Concentrating on key environmental maintenance such as litter, emptying bins, health and safety inspections and responding to any/all fly tipping to keep our communities in Birmingham and Shropshire clean and safe.
-We will temporarily suspend other landscaping services, such as grass cutting, shrub bed maintenance, etc from 1st April and review the service every three weeks.
+- Concentrating on key environmental maintenance such as litter, emptying bins, health and safety inspections and responding to any/all fly tipping to keep our communities in Birmingham and Shropshire clean and safe and some, and some limited landscaping services, such as grass cutting.

 - Where possible we will continue to process applications for alterations to homes remotely to ensure we are following the government’s guidance on social distancing and protecting you and our staff.
 If your application absolutely requires a site visit, there will be a delay in processing it until we are able to resume our usual service.